Learn more about

 NAG has a range of AD services and solutions to enable organizations to use this technique.
-NAG is continuously developing solutions and tools for Algorithmic Differentiation with increasing focus on addressing users' specific needs.
+NAG is continuously developing solutions and tools for AD with increasing focus on addressing users' specific needs.
 Significant contributions have come from Vehicle Engineering and Financial Services, as well as Ocean and Climate Modelling.

 The NAG Numerical Services team is engaged by clients to advise on, evaluate, specify, write and support custom AD solutions.

-What is Algorithmic Differentiation
+What is AD

 Algorithmic Differentiation, also sometimes called Automatic Differentiation or Computational Differentiation, is a technique for augmenting numerical simulation programs with the ability to compute first- and higher-order mathematical derivatives.
 In sharp contrast with classical numerical differentiation by finite differences, AD delivers gradients, Jacobians, and Hessians with machine accuracy by avoiding truncation - it uses analytic differentiation of individual statements within an arbitrarily complex simulation.

-Algorithmic Differentiation has been applied in particular to optimization, parameter identification, nonlinear equation solving, the numerical integration of differential equations, and combinations of these.
+AD has been applied in particular to optimization, parameter identification, nonlinear equation solving, the numerical integration of differential equations, and combinations of these.

-Algorithmic Differentiation exploits the fact that every computer program, no matter how complicated, executes a sequence of elementary arithmetic operations (addition, subtraction, multiplication, division, etc.) and elementary functions (exp, log, sin, cos, etc.).
+AD exploits the fact that every computer program, no matter how complicated, executes a sequence of elementary arithmetic operations (addition, subtraction, multiplication, division, etc.) and elementary functions (exp, log, sin, cos, etc.).
 By applying the chain rule repeatedly to these operations, derivatives of arbitrary order can be computed automatically, and accurate to working precision.

 The adjoint (also reverse) mode of AD is of particular interest in the context of large-scale sensitivity analysis and nonlinear optimization.